I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/ns-wdfusb-_wdf_usb_control_setup_packet.md

 #### wLength

 The number of bytes to transfer, if applicable.
 For more information about this value, see the USB specification.
 The framework sets this value.

+`Generic`

+#### Bytes

+An 8-byte value that represents the entire setup packet.
+You can use this member as an alternative to specifying individual structure members.

 ## Remarks
 The <b>WDF_USB_CONTROL_SETUP_PACKET</b> structure is used as input to the <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdevicesendcontroltransfersynchronously.md">WdfUsbTargetDeviceSendControlTransferSynchronously</a> and <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdeviceformatrequestforcontroltransfer.md">WdfUsbTargetDeviceFormatRequestForControlTransfer</a> methods.